pachyderm/docs/content/staging/set-up/authentication.md

 ---
 # metadata #
-title: Activate Authorization
+title: Authentication
-description: Learn how to activate Authorization (User Access Management) in Pachyderm.
+description: Learn how to activate Authentication in Pachyderm.
 date:
 # taxonomy #
 tags: